Smiling couple stares at the phone in the man’s hand while the woman holds a credit card.

 Capacity

-To find your DTI, divide your total monthly debt by your gross monthly income (and then expressed as a percentage).
+To find your DTI, divide your total monthly debt by your gross monthly income (and then express as a percentage).
 Your debt includes things like housing, loans, and credit card balances.
 Debt doesn’t include controllable expenses like groceries, gas, or utilities.

 Character